AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-03-23-Making-of-Behind-the-Canvas.md

 </script>
 <p></p>

-The thing of note here is that on subsequent clip calls we need to draw two circles, one that has a fill to hide the Here we're only doing it with simple circles, let's combine it with the shape that we made earlier:
+The thing of note here is that on subsequent clip calls we need to draw a shape that has a fill, such that it hides the pattern of previous layers which it overlaps.
+Here we're only doing it with simple circles, let's combine it with the irregular shape that we made earlier:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">